renatamendesc/PigPoing/README.md

 It's important to clarify that this project wasn't made physically.
 It was developed using the Arduino online simulator, [tinkercad](https://www.tinkercad.com/).

 ## Components and prices
-Even though the project wasn't made physically, which means that no money was spent on it, there's a list with all of the components used on the circuit and its prices below:
+Even though the project wasn't made physically, which means that no money was spent on it, there's a list of all the components used on the circuit and its prices below:

 Quantity|Component|Price
 ---|---|---